ilmalte/hugo-website/content/projects.md

 📖 <a class="project" href="https://github.com/ilmalte/una-scatola-di-libri">una-scatola-di-libri</a><br>
 Landing page I've built to support tiny bookshops in Italy collecting orders during COVID-19.
 During the pandemic, indipendent bookstores were suffering because they mostly base their business on a brick and mortar model.
-It remained nothing but a POC because after validating the idea with booksellers we realized margins were too low because of shipping costs. <a href="https://una-scatola-di-libri.netlify.app/">The proof of concept is still accessible here!</a>
+It remained nothing but a POC because after validating the idea with booksellers we realized margins were too low because of shipping costs.
+The proof of concept is still accessible <a href="https://una-scatola-di-libri.netlify.app/">here!</a>

 ## Relevant open source contributions